 Introduction by Jhenah Telyndru

-I am honored to have written the introduction to this anthology by Moon Books, which will be available later in 2016, and to have my essay “The American Dilemma: Engaging in Non-Appropriative Pagan Practice” included.
+Jhenah is honored to have written the introduction to this anthology by Moon Books, and to have her essay “The American Dilemma: Engaging in Non-Appropriative Pagan Practice” included.

 Edited by Shauna Aura Knight and Taylor Ellwood

 The words “Pagan Leadership” are often met with scorn and tales of failed groups and so-called Witch Wars.
 And yet, as our communities grow and mature, we find ourselves in dire need of healthy, ethical leaders.
 Most Pagans have seen what doesn’t work.
 But what does?
 This anthology features over thirty authors, thirty essays, and decades of leadership experience sharing their failures and successes as leaders as well as showing you how you can become a better Pagan leader.
 Jhenah’s essay: “Creating Conscious Community: Avalon as Metaphor” appears in this anthology.

 A fantastic resource of prayers and invocations in Old Irish, and Gaulish, with their English translations; as well as prayers in English to Welsh, Irish and Gaulish Gods.
 The authors and editor also took the time to add a little information on the Gods they pray to and the reasons behind writing their prayers or invocations.
 Jhenah is honored to have several devotional invocations to the British Goddesses with whom she has worked for decades, as well as a praise poem to Arianrhod included in this compilation.

 Edited by Trevor Greenfield